Bleed for This: Plot

-Angelo receives confirmation that Vinny has been granted a title fight against Gilbert Dele.
+Angelo receives confirmation that Vinny has been granted a new title fight against Gilbert Dele.
+Kevin objects at first, but still believes that Vinny can win the fight.
 Vinny wins the bout via technical knockout, which makes him the WBA World Light Middleweight champion.
-Some days later, Angelo tells Vinny that he will be fighting Panamanian boxer Roberto Durán.
-Vinny is pleased, and gets in a car with his friend Jimmy to get some coffee.
+Some days later, Angelo tells Vinny that he must defend his title against Panamanian boxer Roberto Durán.
+Vinny is pleased and drives with his friend Jimmy to get some coffee.
 On the way, they are hit head-on by an oncoming car.
 Jimmy sustains minor injuries, but Vinny suffers a critical neck injury.
-As he regains consciousness in the hospital, the doctor informs him that he might never walk again, and will certainly never fight again.
+As he regains consciousness in the hospital, the doctor informs him that he might never walk again and will certainly never fight again.
 He offers to better Vinny's chances of walking by performing a spinal fusion.
-While this would guarantee that he can walk again, it would limit movement in his neck.
-Thus, boxing would be out of the question.
-Against his doctor's recommendation, Vinny opts to be fitted with a Halo, a medical device in which a circular metal brace is screwed into the skull in four spots, and propped up with four metal rods.
+While this would guarantee that he can walk again, it would limit movement in his neck and leave him medically unfit to box.

+Against his doctor's recommendation, Vinny opts to be fitted with a Halo, a medical device consisting of a circular metal brace screwed into his skull in four spots and propped up with four metal rods.
 This would allow him to regain movement in his neck, which could allow him to box again.
-Despite Vinny's optimism, the notion is rejected by Rooney.
+Despite Vinny's optimism, Rooney is skeptical and refuses to train him any further.
 Disobeying his doctors' advice, Vinny begins to work out in his basement.
-He tells Rooney, who agrees to help him.
+He tells Kevin, who finally agrees to help after realizing how much boxing means to Vinny.
 Angelo eventually catches them, and kicks Kevin out of the house.

 Six months after the accident, Vinny is ready to have the halo removed.
 He chooses to endure the pain of having the screws removed without taking any sedatives.

-In his comeback match, it is confirmed that Vinny will fight against Durán.
+In his comeback match, it is confirmed that Vinny will once again fight Durán.
 The fight is held in Las Vegas, in 1990.
-In the first six rounds, Vinny is overpowered by Durán.
+In the first six rounds, Vinny struggles to match the more fit and better conditioned Durán.
 Then suddenly — inspired by his own tenacity — Vinny lands a good punch late in the fight.
 Vinny eventually wins, via 12-round majority decision (114-114, 115-113, 115-113).

 In the final scene, Vinny is interviewed by a journalist.
 She asks him about the biggest lie he was ever told as a boxer.
 Vinny pauses, then says the biggest lie is, "It's not that simple".